asvd/helios-merge/README.md

 `--scope` : Defines a scope of scripts to bundle:

-     `subdir` : only in the given directory and its subdirectories
+`--scope=subdir` : only in the given directory and its subdirectories

-     `local` : all sources available by a local path
+`--scope=local` : all sources available by a local path

-     `global` : all local and remote files
+`--scope=global` : all local and remote files

 `--help` or whatever unrecognized : Will show help message